 ADHD is also frequently associated with autism spectrum disorder, obsessive compulsive disorder, tic disorders, and intellectual disabilities.

-Capacities/Behaviors vs. Syndromes

-Cognitive and behavioral capacities and behaviors such as word comprehension, memory, attention, or impulsivity can be evaluated using validated ageappropriate diagnostic tests.
-Sometimes multiple capacities and behaviors are bundled together into defined clinical syndromes, such as ADHD or autism spectrum disorders, for purposes of classification and deciding among possible interventions.
+Capacities/Behaviors vs. Syndromes Cognitive and behavioral capacities and behaviors such as word comprehension, memory, attention, or impulsivity can be evaluated using validated age-appropriate diagnostic tests.
+Help Page Sometimes multiple capacities and behaviors are bundled together into defined clinical syndromes, such as ADHD or autism spectrum disorders, for purposes of classification and deciding among possible interventions.

-Help

-Page

-But there is often considerable overlap among syndromes.
-For example, many children with a diagnosis of ADHD also have a learning disability.

-their origins.